tpwo/pyzet/docs/README.md

 Let's use `zettel` as a search pattern:

     $ pz grep zettel
+    20220126232605/README.md
+    1:# This is my first zettel created with pyzet

+    20220126232605/README.md
-    20220126232605/README.md:1:# This is my first zettel created with pyzet 20220126232605/README.md:3:The above line is the title of this zettel, and this is part of 20220126232605/README.md:4:its contents.
+    3:The above line is the title of this zettel, and this is part of 4:its contents.
 It's a good practice to wrap lines like that, so zettels

-As you can see, we've got three matches.
+As you can see, we've got three matches in our two files.
 In your output, you should also see some nice coloring (e.g. matched pattern colored with red) if only your terminal configuration supports it.

 You might come into a situation in which `pyzet grep` shows you results from files that you are not interested in, e.g. SVG graphics which are